CelineSahara/RateMyCoworkersRides/README.md

 Nice car with AWD but had a very messy passenger seat.
 More empty cups of coffee than I can count on both hands

 Jeremy O.  4.75★
 Nice car that could fit a bike
+Almost backed into 3 people, solid ride

 James R.  4.7★
 Safe drive, but he played Kanye